 Do Piano Exams Matter?

-On returning from my holiday, I enjoyed reading Rosie Millard’s recent interesting and thought-provoking article in The Telegraph deliberating over the benefits of music exams (you can read it here).
+On returning from my holiday, I enjoyed reading Rosie Millard’s recent interesting and thought-provoking article in The Telegraph deliberating over the benefits of music exams.
 She labels herself a ‘pushy’ parent, although I don’t find her approach particularly ‘pushy’.
-I think her concerns are fairly natural amongst parents who want…
+I think her concerns are fairly natural amongst parents who want their children to succeed.
+This…

 Kay Tucker in conversation with Melanie Spanswick

-My Music Talk Series continues today ‘Cellist Kay Tucker who is the founder and director of Stringbabies.
+My Music Talk Series continues and ‘cellist Kay Tucker who is the founder and director of Stringbabies is my guest.
 Stringbabies is a method of teaching stringed instruments to young children.
-It has twice been shortlisted for the Inaugural Rhinegold Music Teachers Awards for Excellence in music education.
-I met up with Kay recently at Steinway Hall in…
+I met up with Kay recently at Steinway Hall in London to chat about this increasingly popular method of learning.
+Kay was born in…

 Some thoughts on chordal playing in the Scottish Legend Op.
 54 No. 1 by Amy Beach

-It’s great to highlight female composers and Trinity College Exam Board’s Grade 8 syllabus has revealed a gem of a piece, by the American pianist and composer Amy Beach.
+I love highlighting female composers.
+Trinity College Exam Board’s Grade 8 syllabus has revealed a gem of a piece by the American pianist and composer Amy Beach.
 Beach (1867-1944) was the first successful American female composer of large-scale art music.
-Most of her compositions and performances appeared under the name of Mrs. H.H.A….
+Most of her compositions and performances appeared under the name of Mrs. H.H.A.
+Beach.
+A…